freezed 2.5.7 copy "freezed: ^2.5.7" to clipboard

 Build pub package Discord

-Welcome to Freezed, yet another code generator for data-classes/unions/pattern-matching/cloning.
+Welcome to Freezed, yet another code generator for data classes, unions, and cloning.

 Motivation #

 Dart is awesome, but defining a "model" can be tedious.
-We may have to:
+You have to:

 • override toString, operator ==, hashCode